 Following links control the content below

-Dr Nair is the Coordinator of the Food Security Research Programme at the NTS Centre, RSIS.
-Her current research focuses on issues of power and the biopolitics of hunger in Southeast Asia and the Women, Peace and Security (WPS) agenda in the region.
-She is currently undertaking policy-based research in the Women, Peace and Security Programme at the NTS Centre.
-Her recent publications have focused on the systematic food insecurities of the Rohingya in Myanmar, and the disenfranchisement of marginalized communities, including women, in local development.
-She has published in development studies journals; writing on marginalized communities and sustainable development, power and subject creation, and ideas of citizenship.
+Dr Nair’s current research focuses on issues of power and the biopolitics of hunger in Southeast Asia and the Women, Peace and Security (WPS) agenda in the region.
+She is Singapore’s representative of the ASEAN Women for Peace Registry and is also the representative for Nanyang Technological University for the ASEAN University Network on Human Rights and Peace Education.
+She has published in Development Studies journals; writing on marginalised communities and sustainable development, and power and subject creation.

 Areas of Expertise